 Middle Grades Endorsement

-The College of Education offers courses that lead to a Middle School Endorsement for current undergraduate and graduate students in licensure programs.
+The College of Education offers courses that lead to a Middle Grades Endorsement (grades 5-8) for current undergraduate and graduate students in licensure programs.
 An individual who is already licensed must be a current UIC student or must take the courses as a non-degree student through the Office of Continuing Education.

 Reading Teacher Endorsement